EECA helps you meet your obligations

 - product performance meets the manufacturer’s/importer’s claims.

-Check testing process
+Product testing process

 EECA selects then purchases products and sends them to an independent, internationally-accredited laboratory.
 The lab conducts testing and produces a report with the raw data, test method, and pass or fail result.
 EECA reviews the test report and notifies the manufacturer/importer of the results.